 Thirty by 30

-Posted in Happiness on January 28, 2013 | 1 Comment »
+Posted in Happiness on January 28, 2013 | Leave a Comment »

 Every newlywed learns this lesson – usually pretty fast: marriage doesn’t make you happy.
 In this guest post, blogger Lauren Wilgus (of www.handmaden.com) shares her own reminder that contentment is a never-ending pursuit that starts mostly with your own attitude.
 I’ve always struggled to know the line between contentment and ambition.
 I want more »